A Configuration-First Framework for Reproducible, Low-Code Machine Learning: a Localization Use Case: Problem statement

 \section{Problem statement}

-This work aims to design and build a \textit{reproducible, low-code experimentation suite} for radio localization without precluding advanced experimentation.
+This work aims to design and build a \textit{reproducible, low-code experimentation suite} for advanced ML experimentation.
 Today, no widely used approach makes reproducibility the default while also keeping implementation effort low and preserving a clear path to customization.
 In Section \ref{sec:intro}, we set three goals: (i) reproducibility by default, (ii) ease of use (low-code with minimal boilerplate), and (iii) easy customization.
 Each goal carries concrete implications for how the system should behave.

 First, \textit{reproducibility by default} requires more than fixed seeds.
 Execution needs to be isolated so hidden state does not leak across stages.
 Code, configurations, data, and environments should be tracked together.
 Metrics and artifacts must be recorded automatically so the same inputs yield the same outputs.
 If conclusions are to be consistent across studies, evaluation must be repeatable as well, which calls for a common way to compute and report metrics.